JohnPMills/academic-kickstart/content/author/admin/_index.md

 organizations = [ { name = "", url = "" },{name = "", url = ""} ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Sport Integrity Researcher.
-Founder of SportRxiv and The Society for Transparency, Openness, and Replication in Kinesiology."
+bio = "Founder of SportRxiv, Play Aid, and The Society for Transparency, Openness, and Replication in Kinesiology."

 # List (academic) interests or hobbies
 interests = [